gyankos/graphjoin/README.md

 # General dataset and library setup

 ## How to set-up the C++ Project
 The C++ project contains the actual code for GCEA and the querying for Virtuoso, plus some scripts required to prepare the data for the input.
-Mainly, this project requires to both install the Boost library and to set-up Virtuoso.
+Mainly, this project requires to both install the Boost library and to set-up Virtuoso. `CMake` is used to compile all the project's binaries, that are the following: [TODO]

 ## How to set-up Virtuoso.
 The process of the Virtuoso Setup is described by the script `virtuoso_dependencies.sh`, which will install all the dependencies and libraries required to connect the C++ code to the actual Virtuoso Driver.
 After doing that, we need to set-up the ODBC connections that are exploited by the C++ libraries.